dgruber/jsv/README.md

 ## What is it?

 JSV or Job Submission Verifiers are a part of the Grid Engine cluster scheduler eco system.
-JSV scripts or binariers can be executed after a job was submitted to the cluster and before the job is accepted by the cluster scheduler / manager (the Grid Engine master process).
-They are a powerfull tool for an administrator to inspect, correct, and set job submission parameters for jobs based on his own logic.
-One example would be only allowing jobs with a certain sizes (number of cores / slots requested) at a certain time.
-Another one would be adding an certain accounting string for each job.
+JSV scripts or binaries are be executed after a job was submitted to the cluster and before the job is accepted by the cluster scheduler / manager (the Grid Engine master process).
+They are a powerful tool for an administrator to inspect, correct, and set job submission parameters for jobs based on his own logic.

+An example would be only allowing jobs with a certain sizes (number of cores / slots requested) at a certain time.
+Another one would be adding a predefined dynamically created accounting string for each job.

 ## Why using this library?